-Above the crowds and craziness of Times Square, the hidden cocktail bars (our favourite is the R Lounge in the Renaissance Hotel) offer incredible views of the bright lights and yellow cabs the city is so famous for!The best view of Times Square!
-R Lounge, Renaissance Hotel, 48th and 7th
+Above the crowds and craziness of Times Square, the hidden cocktail bars (our favourite is the R Lounge in the Renaissance Hotel where we often stay) offer incredible views of the bright lights and yellow cabs the city is so famous for!
+Click here for latest prices

 4 | Alice and Wonderland, Central Park

 The Mad Hatter, the March Hare, the Cheshire Cat, the Dormouse and Alice are all in attendance at this tea party and we were delighted to join as a guest!

 5 | The Morgan Library

 The Morgan Library is one of the most beautiful places we’ve come across in New York City.
 It began as the private library of financier Pierpont Morgan and his son, J.P.
 Morgan, transformed it into a public institution.

 Our highlight was Walt Whitman’s handwritten copy of ‘O Captain, My Captain’, his mourning poem written in honour of Abraham Lincoln.
 And no, I can’t stop reciting it either!

 6 | Irish Hunger Memorial

 Under the beautiful backdrop of Lady Liberty and One World Trade Center, the Irish Hunger memorial is a reminder of both the famine and the fact that hunger and poverty continue to exist today.

 The memorial contains stones from each of the Irish counties and represents a rural Irish landscape with an abandoned stone cottage and fallow potato fields.

 7 | Whispering Galleries, Grand Central

-Separated by a stream of commuters I was a little skeptical as we stood in diagonally opposite corners of the Grand Central concourse attempting to whisper sweet nothings to each other across the hallway.
+Separated by a stream of commuters I was a little sceptical as we stood in diagonally opposite corners of the Grand Central concourse attempting to whisper sweet nothings to each other across the hallway.

 8 | Pomander Walk